marcopaganini/snip/README.md

 history with all sorts of invalid or "almost valid" commands.

 With `snip`, it's just be a matter of typing `Ctrl-x` `Ctrl-n` ("N" for "new") directly at the command-line prompt to save the snippet when the correct command shows.
-To find and recall a saved snippet just type `Ctrl-x` `Ctrl-R` ("R" for "Run").
-This will fill-in the command-line prompt with the command, ready to execute.
+To find and recall a saved snippet just type `Ctrl-x` `Ctrl-R` ("R" for "Run", or "Recall").

 ## Features